-It doesn’t matter how great your idea, your product, or your service is; if you’re dull…if you don’t bring energy and enthusiasm to your content, meetings, and pitches…you’ll be stuck in second gear for the rest of your life.
+It doesn’t matter how great your idea, product, or service is; if you’re dull… if you don’t bring energy and enthusiasm to your content, meetings, and pitches… you’ll be stuck in second gear for the rest of your life.

 Today, I’m a completely different person.
 I realized I needed to make a change and invested thousands of hours into improving my presence on camera, overcoming my socially awkward tendencies, and becoming more energetic.

 And my audience has noticed.

 I’ve generated more than $2.3 million on Instagram in the past 24 months alone and every penny of that revenue was a direct result of my commitment to eliminating my “dull” patterns and behaviors.

 Whether you use social media to promote your business or not, you must develop your personality and bring the energy if you want 2023 to be the year where you make your first million.

 Explore new hobbies.
 Learn new skills.
 Practice being more enthusiastic on video.
 Introduce yourself to new people.
 Take an improv class or do a comedy open mic night.